electric-eloquence/fepper-npm/excludes/profiles/main/extend/README.md

 ### CSS Preprocessor Line Comments

 Fepper's CSS preprocessing extensions default toward the writing of line comments for debugging purposes.
+Doing so provides an unambiguous indication that the CSS was preprocessed and that direct edits to the CSS should be avoided.
 If a project decision is made to style with one of them, it would be a good idea to have version control ignore CSS builds in the `source` directory.
 This would avoid committing line comments, which could otherwise lead to a morass of conflicts.